underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

 ### Facetted plots

 It's hard to see which country is which—especially the country whose life expectancy dipped below 40 in 2010.
 When we have so many countries, facetting is often a better way to explore the trends in the data.
-(Warning: the file will take a while to run, and you'll need to zoom in on the plot in R to see it more easily.)
+This way of visualizaing information is also called "small multiples" in data viz lingo.
+(Warning: the following code will take a while to run, and you'll need to zoom in on the plot in R to see it in full.)

 ``` r
 ggplot(life, aes(x = year, y = both.sexes, group = country)) +